 There are also a number of businesses in north London that will repair your broken item for you.
 The Electrical Repair Directory, run by The Restart Project and funded by the North London Waste Authority (NLWA) North London Community Fund, is an online database with a mapping and search facility to find reliable repair businesses in the north London area.

 Electrical items that are still in working order but are no longer needed can be passed on for reuse by someone else.

 The Reuse Network is a great way to find local reuse centres in north London where you can donate unwanted items, which can then be sold at affordable prices to help those in need.

-NLWA also runs a reuse shop called Second Time Around, which accept unwanted items that can still be used.
+NLWA also runs the Reuse shop, which accept unwanted items that can still be used.
 These can be found at the reuse and recycling centre on Kings Road in Waltham Forest.
-Please check the latest information on opening hours before visiting Second Time Around.
+Please check the latest information on opening hours before visiting the Reuse shop.